tonylekhtman/DILBERT/README.md

 python get_rest_domain_data.py
 ```

+This will run for about 10 minutes.
+You can also put your own unlabeled data instead.

 To get the laptops unlabeled data you can go to: https://nijianmo.github.io/amazon/index.html to the Electronics category.
 Put the files: meta_Electronics.json.gz and Electronics.json.gz in the `unlabeled_data` dir and then: